Health in North Korea: Overview

+In 2022, state-run "Standard Pharmacies" began to be established, and were available in all cities and counties by 2024.
+These pharmacies charge patients for medicines.

 In 2025, the Ministry of Health launched a smartphone app providing a drug and medical product ordering and delivery service, a common medical problems query and answer system, and a facility for online consultations with medical practitioners.
 The drug database is for over 3,000 pharmaceuticals, traditional medicines and medical goods, including information on associated medical conditions, and can be consulted when offline.